The Latin Quarter of Paris is an area in the 5th and 6th arrondissements of Paris. It is situated on the left bank of the Seine, around the Sorbonne.

 4} Hemingway's home

-Continue to Rue Descartes, its parallel to Rue du Cardinal-Lemoine, and you will find where Hemingway and his first wife, Hadley lived in 1922-1923.
+Continue to Rue Descartes, just parallel to Rue du Cardinal-Lemoine, and you will find where Hemingway and his first wife, Hadley lived in 1922-1923.
 A Moveable Feast passage "tel était le Paris de notre jeunesse, au temps où nous étions très pauvres et très heureux" basically means: such was the Paris of our youth, at the time when we were very poor and very happy.

 Address: 74 Rue du Cardinal Lemoine